theNewDynamic/oregonsadventurecoast.com/content/event/mill-luck-salmon-celebration.md

 ---
 ![Mill Luck Salmon Celebration Man With Salmon](/img/salmon-celebration-medium.jpg)

-**The 20th Annual Mill-Luck Salmon Celebration** is a tribute to Native American and Coquille Tribal culture.
+**The 20th Annual Salmon Celebration** is a tribute to Native American and Coquille Tribal culture.
 Don't miss this **FREE OUTDOOR FESTIVAL**.

 {{< spacer 25 >}}![Man and woman dining on salmon with salmon pit in background.](/img/salmon-meal.jpg "A delicious meal of salmon is prepared over an open fire at The Mill Luck Salmon Celebration.")